USCHackers/bootstrap-portfolio/README.md

 Simple template for a personal portfolio site, using Twitter Bootstrap.

 HTML and CSS workshop files can be found in the demo folder.
-The Bootstrap theme and template can be found in the final folder.
+The Bootstrap theme and template can be found in the template folder.